 That way, the money will be directed to your savings before you even notice it’s gone, keeping your savings within your budget.

 - If you have both short and long-term goals, save for both by setting up separate PACs.
-For example, you could split your savings into two transactions: one that goes to your RRSP and another that goes to your TFSA.
+For example, you could split your automatic withdrawals to savings into two transactions: one that goes to your RRSP and another that goes to your TFSA.